w3c/wai-arrm/content/acknowledgements.md

 license: false
 ---

 ARRM is being developed through the Accessibility Roles and Responsibilities Mapping [ARRM Community Group](https://www.w3.org/community/arrm/) at W3C.
-It was initially developed with the W3C Accessibility Education and Outreach Working Group ([EOWG](/about/groups/eowg/)).

 ## Origins of ARRM

 ARRM traces back to independent work by Denis Boudreau and Bill Tyler over 15 years ago, each exploring role-based approaches to accessibility.
 They met in person at CSUN 2017 with Sean Kelly, where the alignment in their thinking sparked what became the foundation of ARRM.

-In the years that followed, supported by a group of dedicated volunteers, they formed a working group within W3C’s Education and Outreach Working Group (EOWG) to refine the concept.
+In the years that followed, supported by a group of dedicated volunteers, an [Accessibility Responsibility Breakdown](https://www.w3.org/community/wai-engage/wiki/Accessibility_Responsibility_Breakdown) wiki was created to articulate the concerns.
+This group was initially formed as a committee within W3C's Accessibility Education and Outreach Working Group ([EOWG](/about/groups/eowg/)) to refine this concept.
 This collaborative effort matured into a formal project, culminating in the release of ARRM’s first draft under W3C guidance in 2025.

 ## Editors and contributors through March 2025